envisioning/vocab/vocab/ai-winter.md

 ---
 category: GOV, CORE
+generality:
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
+- 0.475
+- 0.45
 slug: ai-winter
 summary: Periods of reduced funding and interest in AI research and development, often due to unmet expectations and lack of significant progress.
 title: AI Winter
 ---